Lame Deer, Montana: Demographics

 Of the 521 households, 40.9% had children under the age of 18 living with them, 36.5% were married couples living together, 26.9% had a female householder with no husband present, and 23.0% were non-families.
 19.4% of the households had someone living alone who was 65 years of age or older.
 The average household size was 3.90 and the average family size was 4.53.

 The population was spread out, with 43.7% under the age of 18, 55.1% 21 or older and 5.6% who were 65 years of age or older.
 The median age was 23.9 years.
 For every 100 females there were 93.7 males.
 For every 100 females age 18 and over, there were 95.2 males.

 The median household income was $28,700 and the median income for a family was $32,039 43.1% of the population were below the poverty line, including 45.8% of those under the age of 18 and 46.9% of those 65 and older.

 Education and culture

 The Northern Cheyenne Arts and Crafts Center, Charging Horse Casino and Cafe, and Lame Deer Museum are located here.

 Chief Dull Knife College is a Native American tribal community college and land grant institution located in Lame Deer.

 The main office of the National Indigenous Women's Resource Center, which works to prevent family violence, is located in Lame Deer.

 The Lame Deer High School Morningstars play in the 3B conference with the Baker Spartans, Colstrip Colts, Forsyth Dogies, St. Labre Braves, and Broadus Hawks.

+Media

+The Forsyth-based Independent Press covers news for all of Rosebud County, which includes Lame Deer.